nirmal141/TUTORAI/README.md

 ## Running the Application

+1. Run below command to precompute embeddings for rag creation of professors (don't run it now, already ran once for andrew ng) python3 precompute_embeddings.py

-1. Start the backend server
+2. Start the backend server

 ```bash
 python backend/main.py
 ```

-2. Start the frontend development server
+3. Start the frontend development server

 ```bash
 npm run dev
 ```

-3. Open your browser and navigate to `http://localhost:5173` to view the application
+4. Open your browser and navigate to `http://localhost:5173` to view the application

 ## API Endpoints